learn-co-curriculum/dsc-time-series-decomposition/README.md

 ![png](index_files/index_3_0.png)

-Here we can see that the trend, seasonality are separated out from data and we can model the residuals.
+Here we can see that the trend and seasonality are separated from data and we can model the residuals.

 Using time-series decomposition makes it easier to quickly identify a changing mean or variation in the data.
-The plot above clearly shows the upwards trend of our data, along with its yearly seasonality.
+The plot above clearly shows the upward trend of our data, along with its yearly seasonality.
 These can be used to understand the structure of our time-series.
 The intuition behind time-series decomposition is important, as many forecasting methods build upon this concept of structured decomposition to produce forecasts.

 Lets check stationarity of residuals using our `check_stationarity()` function.